 How do I register for a class?

-During 2014 Weston Workshops will be using Eventbrite for registration.
+The Weston Nude Photography Workshops will be using Eventbrite for registration.
 Follow link on workshop page to sign up for the class you want to take.
-If its a One on One Photography Workshop please send me an email with preferred dates and content.
+If it’s a One on One Photography Workshop please send Gina Weston an email with preferred dates and content.
+And she will get back with you to arrange the dates and payment.

 Levels of experience

 We accept all levels of experience to our workshops.
 In fact we have all levels attend, beginning to very experienced.
-Our teaching environment is perfect for beginning students – especially beginning nude photographers.
+Our teaching environment is perfect for beginning students – especially beginning nude photographers up to the most experienced photographer.
 The environment is private and the workshops are well structured with small groups to work in.
 The only requirement is that you know how to use your camera.
 (There is not individual camera instruction available during a workshop).

 What time do your workshops start?
 How do I get there?